-ARISE® Three-Day Continuing Care & Intervention Training for Facilities
+ARISE® Three-Day Comprehensive Care & Intervention Training for Facilities

 Why Train Your Organization in the Only Cost-Effective Evidence-Based, Best Practice Family Intervention?

 Results of NIDA Clinical Trial (Landau et al, outcomes paper) showed:

 - 83% treatment engagement in 3 weeks; 96% treatment engagement in 6 months,

 - No difference in outcome regardless of degree, qualifications, age, gender, ethnicity, or experience